Level III NICU at Memorial Hermann Southwest

 Established in 1988, the Vermont Oxford Network maintains one of the world’s largest NICU Databases.
 The Vermont Oxford Network is a voluntary collaborative group of health professionals committed to improving the effectiveness and efficiency of medical care for newborn infants and their families through a coordinated program of research, education, and quality-improvement projects.
 This database includes information from over 700 Neonatal Intensive Care Units around the world including care and outcomes for high-risk infants.
 High risk usually refers to babies born at very low birth weights (VLBW defined as 401gms to 1500gms babies or less than one pound babies to babies who are just a little over 3lbs, respectively).
 This database provides unique, reliable and confidential data to participating units for use in quality management, process improvement, internal audit and peer review.

 VON was exactly what we were looking for to meet our needs!
-As a result of becoming a member of this database we have identified the areas of ROP, IVH, CLD and LOS and have been able to implement changes in our care that have resulted in improved outcomes.
+As a result of becoming a member of this database we have been able to implement changes in our care that have resulted in improved outcomes.

 Research has shown that each interaction premature infants have with their caregivers has an impact on their developing brain and can influence the course of their NICU stay.
 The NICU at Memorial Hermann Southwest has been dedicated to developing a true Developmental Care and Family Centered Care NICU.